Who we are

 What do we do?

-The Paediatric Physiotherapy service provides a community advice and assessment service and recommends strategies to support children with gross motor delays, neurological and neuromuscular conditions and musculoskeletal conditions in children under 7 years of age (Children aged 7 years and over are seen by the adult musculoskeletal service).
+The Paediatric Physiotherapy service provides a community advice and assessment service and recommends strategies to support children with gross motor delays, neurological and neuromuscular conditions.
+We provide a musculoskeletal service for those up to children under 7 years of age (Children aged 7 years and over are seen by the adult musculoskeletal service).

 Levels of intervention include:-